hizzle-co/noptin/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Fix: Image block has no option to select the image.
+* Fix: Classic email editor has no button to add an image.

 = 3.0.1 =
 * Add an automation rule trigger for imported subscribers.
 * Allow setting the sender details per newsletter email.